Allan Jones (actor): Early years

 Jones was born in Old Forge, Pennsylvania, and raised in nearby Scranton, where he graduated from Central High School.
 His father and grandfather were Welsh coal miners, and he worked in coal mines early in his adult life.
 He left that occupation to study voice at New York University.

 In an interview in 1973, Jones recalled that his father and grandfather were musically talented: "My father had a beautiful tenor voice.
 So did my grandfather...Grandfather taught violin, voice, and piano when he could.
 My father sang every chance he could get and realized his ambition through me."

 Stage

 Jones appeared on Broadway a few times, including 1933's Roberta and the short-lived 1934 revival of Bitter Sweet after debuting in Boccacio in 1931.

 Film

 Jones starred in many film musicals during the 1930s and 1940s.
-The best-known of these were the original film version of Show Boat (1936) and The Firefly (1937) where he first performed what became his signature song: "The Donkey Serenade".
-Jones is best remembered today as the romantic lead opposite Kitty Carlisle and Maureen O'Sullivan, respectively, in the first two films the Marx Brothers starred in at Metro-Goldwyn-Mayer (MGM): A Night at the Opera (1935) and A Day at the Races (1937), filling the straight-man role opened by the departure of Zeppo Marx from the team.
+The best-known of these were Show Boat (1936) and The Firefly (1937), where he first performed what became his signature song: "The Donkey Serenade".
+Jones is probably best remembered today as the romantic lead opposite Kitty Carlisle and Maureen O'Sullivan respectively, in the Marx Brothers first two MGM films A Night at the Opera (1935) and A Day at the Races (1937), filling the straight-man role opened by the departure of Zeppo Marx from the team.